Skip to content

 Substack vs Venturz

 Substack is a newsletter platform while Venturz is a all-in-one marketing platform.
 Substack has been around since 2017, giving it a 5-year head start over Venturz (founded 2022).
 Substack starts at free versus $29/mo for Venturz.
 Both offer free plans to get started.
-Venturz has the edge with marketing automation, A/B testing, landing pages.
+Venturz has the edge with marketing automation, landing pages, SMS marketing.

 Quick Verdict